The Ultimate Paralegal Guide (2020)

 The Legal Practice Course is a concrete requirement if you’re planning to become a solicitor.
 Which means before you can begin a Training Contract you’ll need to complete it.

 The qualification also comes in handy when applying for paralegal jobs at some of the UK’s top law firms.

 Most of the competition will have a qualifying law degree, that’s a given.
 That’s why some Magic Circle Law Firms are now expecting paralegals to have an LPC (Legal Practice Course).

 The Chartered Institute of Legal Executives (CILEx) offer qualifications that can get your legal career off to a flying start.

 The time you spend completing it depends on whether you already have a qualifying legal degree.
 But usually, you can complete the courses while working as a paralegal – it’s a win-win.

-If you’re embarking on a legal career you probably think that you know all about practice areas.
+If you’re embarking on a legal career you probably think that you know all about areas of law.
 Well, this might come as a surprise, but I’ll wager you’ve still got a lot to learn.

 After all, a law degree doesn’t teach you precisely which tasks a paralegal working in shipping is expected to do.
 Or what a family law paralegal gets up to during their week.

 If you want to become a paralegal these might be some of the practice area questions you want answers to:

 Which practice areas pay the highest Paralegal salary?